Skip to main content

 Program Director for Point-of-Care Technologies - Diagnostics/Digital Health/Mobile Health in the Division of Health Informatics Technologies

-The National Institute of Biomedical Imaging and Bioengineering has launched a search to identify exceptional leaders for the position of Program Director, Point-of-Care Technologies - Diagnostics and Digital Health/Mobile Health in the Division of Health Informatics Technologies (DHIT).
+The National Institute of Biomedical Imaging and Bioengineering is resuming it search to identify exceptional leaders for the position of Program Director, Point-of-Care Technologies - Diagnostics and Digital Health/Mobile Health in the Division of Health Informatics Technologies (DHIT).

 Candidates with a strong background and research experiences in point-of-care technologies, digital health, biomedical engineering, and bioengineering are encouraged to apply.